Rail Skills Academy

 Trainees attending the Rail Skills Academy receive a £55 per week training allowance, together with lunch subsistence.
 Transport is also arranged where required to assist with travel to the QTS HQ at Drumclog, Lanarkshire.

-The Rail Skills Academy is open to anyone aged 18-24 who lives within the East Ayrshire area, with no formal training or experience required.
-QTS is currently working with other areas in Ayrshire to hopefully open up entry to the Academy to a wider group.
+The Rail Skills Academy is open to anyone aged 18 plus who lives within the funding local authority areas, with no formal training or experience required.

 Get in touch